mattmaniak/rubbish_calc/CONTRIBUTING.md

 Run ```flutter format lib/ test/``` in the root project directory.

 ## Pull Request Process
-Workflow style: [TBD](https://trunkbaseddevelopment.com/) with short-lived feature branches.
+Workflow style is [TBD](https://trunkbaseddevelopment.com/) with short-lived feature branches.
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.